bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 second `SETTINGS` frame on the control stream, or any other stream, the user agent MUST respond with a connection error of type SIP3_FRAME_UNEXPECTED.

-`SETTINGS` parameters are not negotiated; they describe characteristics of the sending user agnet that can be used by the receiving user agent.
+`SETTINGS` parameters are not negotiated; they describe characteristics of the sending user agent that can be used by the receiving user agent.
 However, a negotiation can be implied by the use of `SETTINGS`: each user agent uses `SETTINGS` to advertise a set of supported values.
 Each user agent combines the two sets to conclude which choice will be used. `SETTINGS` does not provide a mechanism to identify when the choice takes effect.